 Even before COVID-19 was in the mainstream news, some senior leaders were told that Congress was still feeling the pain from two large provisions that passed by waiving the requirement for a funding source called a “pay-for.”
 One of those provisions is the repeal of the Survivor Benefit Plan-Dependency and Indemnity Compensation (SBP-DIC) offset, better known as the “widows tax.”
 The other is paid parental leave.
 Any long list without a “pay-for” would likely be dead on arrival.

 The Military Coalition (MOAA is co-chair) went back to the drawing board on how to approach the concurrent receipt problem.
-The 2018 MOAA storming event was for all of Chapter 61 retirees, which would cost $5.8 billion over 10 years, an amount too large to get through the National Defense Authorization Act.
+The 2018 MOAA storming event was for all of Chapter 61 retirees, which, at the time, would have cost $5.8 billion over 10 years, an amount too large to get through the National Defense Authorization Act.

 It was apparent that progress on concurrent receipt had be done in smaller steps.
 Champions were found, and TMC went to work.